 In the beginning, how much did the other all-female bands, like The Runaways, influence you?

 Share Ross: Thank you.
-I think that was kind of the thing, was like me and Roxy and Jan.
+I think that was kind of the thing, was like Roxy and me and Jan.
 Like Jan’s favorite guitar player was probably Jimmy Page.
 My favorite bass player was John Paul Jones; there was a lot of Led Zeppelin things going on there.
 No. We never said I’m only going to look up for female players or anything like that.
-The posters on my wall were Aerosmith and Cheap Trick and Led Zeppelin because I wanted to be in the band.
-I didn’t want to be only the fan of the bands; I wanted to be in the band.
+The posters on my wall were Aerosmith and Cheap Trick, and Led Zeppelin because I wanted to be in the band.
+I didn’t want to be only a fan of the bands; I wanted to be in the band.

 At that time, many female bands were coming from the UK, like Girlschool and Rock Goddess.
 Were you familiar with those bands?